Chemed (NYSE:CHE) Releases FY22 Earnings Guidance

-Chemed (NYSE:CHE – Get Rating) last released its quarterly earnings data on Thursday, February 24th.
-The company reported $5.25 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $5.08 by $0.17.
-Chemed had a return on equity of 35.82% and a net margin of 12.55%.
-The company had revenue of $541.00 million for the quarter, compared to the consensus estimate of $543.18 million.
-During the same quarter last year, the business posted $5.13 EPS.
-Chemed’s revenue for the quarter was up 1.5% on a year-over-year basis.
-As a group, equities research analysts predict that Chemed will post 19.61 earnings per share for the current fiscal year.
+Separately, Zacks Investment Research upgraded shares of Chemed from a hold rating to a buy rating and set a $496.00 target price on the stock in a research report on Friday, January 21st.

-Separately, Zacks Investment Research raised Chemed from a hold rating to a buy rating and set a $496.00 target price for the company in a research report on Friday, January 21st.
+The business also recently declared a quarterly dividend, which will be paid on Friday, March 18th.
+Investors of record on Monday, February 28th will be given a dividend of $0.36 per share.
+The ex-dividend date is Friday, February 25th.
+This represents a $1.44 annualized dividend and a yield of 0.30%.
+Chemed’s dividend payout ratio (DPR) is presently 8.53%.

-In other news, Director Donald E. Saunders sold 500 shares of Chemed stock in a transaction dated Monday, December 27th.
-The stock was sold at an average price of $532.43, for a total value of $266,215.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Company insiders own 3.69% of the company’s stock.
+In other news, Director Donald E. Saunders sold 500 shares of the stock in a transaction that occurred on Monday, December 27th.
+The stock was sold at an average price of $532.43, for a total transaction of $266,215.00.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+3.69% of the stock is owned by corporate insiders.

-Hedge funds have recently added to or reduced their stakes in the business.
-Goldman Sachs Group Inc. lifted its stake in Chemed by 10.7% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 79,202 shares of the company’s stock valued at $41,901,000 after purchasing an additional 7,683 shares during the last quarter.
-Allianz Asset Management GmbH increased its holdings in shares of Chemed by 73.2% in the fourth quarter.
-Allianz Asset Management GmbH now owns 7,702 shares of the company’s stock worth $4,075,000 after purchasing an additional 3,256 shares during the period.
-Stifel Financial Corp increased its holdings in shares of Chemed by 8.0% in the fourth quarter.
-Stifel Financial Corp now owns 26,763 shares of the company’s stock worth $14,158,000 after purchasing an additional 1,979 shares during the period.
-Amalgamated Bank grew its position in Chemed by 3.9% in the fourth quarter.
-Amalgamated Bank now owns 11,602 shares of the company’s stock worth $6,138,000 after acquiring an additional 440 shares in the last quarter.
-Finally, EverSource Wealth Advisors LLC purchased a new position in Chemed in the fourth quarter worth $229,000.
-Institutional investors and hedge funds own 88.38% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of the business.
+EverSource Wealth Advisors LLC acquired a new stake in shares of Chemed in the 4th quarter valued at $229,000.
+Cubist Systematic Strategies LLC boosted its holdings in shares of Chemed by 80.8% in the 4th quarter.
+Cubist Systematic Strategies LLC now owns 940 shares of the company’s stock valued at $497,000 after purchasing an additional 420 shares in the last quarter.
+Metropolitan Life Insurance Co NY boosted its holdings in shares of Chemed by 3.6% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 2,933 shares of the company’s stock valued at $1,552,000 after purchasing an additional 101 shares in the last quarter.
+LPL Financial LLC boosted its holdings in shares of Chemed by 4.0% during the 4th quarter.
+LPL Financial LLC now owns 2,969 shares of the company’s stock valued at $1,571,000 after acquiring an additional 113 shares in the last quarter.
+Finally, Allianz Asset Management GmbH boosted its holdings in shares of Chemed by 73.2% during the 4th quarter.
+Allianz Asset Management GmbH now owns 7,702 shares of the company’s stock valued at $4,075,000 after acquiring an additional 3,256 shares in the last quarter.
+Hedge funds and other institutional investors own 88.38% of the company’s stock.

 Chemed Corp. engages in the provision of healthcare and maintenance services.
 It operates through the VITAS and Roto-Rooter segments.
 The VITAS segment offers hospice and palliative care services to patients through a network of physicians, registered nurses, home health aides, social workers, clergy, and volunteers.